Did You Say Brunch? :: Our Favorite Brunch Spots in New Orleans

 Here is a list of some of my favorite brunch spots:

-Birdy’s is fairly new (2021) and definitely IG worthy breakfast spot.
-The food is delicious, the service is awesome and the vibe is so fun.
-Located behind the Bower (same owner) this cute Magazine Street spot has indoor and outdoor seating, delectable pastries, and an ever-changing menu that will be sure to please.
-They feature a regular and kids’ menu but some of our faves are the breakfast board and cookies and milk.
-If you are going on the weekend you want to be sure to make reservations as seating fills up quickly.
+Birdy’s is fairly new (opened in 2021) and definitely IG worthy breakfast spot.
+The food is delicious, the service is awesome, and the vibe is so fun.
+Located behind the Bower (same owner), this cute Magazine Street spot has indoor and outdoor seating, delectable pastries, and an ever-changing menu that will be sure to please.
+They feature a regular and kids’ menu, but some of our faves are the breakfast board and cookies and milk.
+If you are going on the weekend, you want to be sure to make reservations, as seating fills up quickly.

 Fish and grits